choria-io/asyncjobs/docs/content/overview/handlers-docker.md

 # Use the RetryLinearTenMinutes retry policy,
 #
-# Equivelant to client RetryBackoffPolicyName() option
+# Equivalent to client RetryBackoffPolicyName() option
 retry: 10m

 # Discard tasks that reach complete state.